What is Planned Order Receipt? – clear calculation, 1 example

 That makes the projected available balance for the next week negative (-5).
 So now, as the projected balance is negative, an MPS is released of 60 units, making the balance 55.
 This MPS release is known as a planned order release.

-Now, this week, there is a demand for 40units.
+This week, there is a demand for 40 units.
 That makes the projected available as 15.
-The projected availability is now positive, so it does not require any MPS to be released.
+The projected availability is now positive, so no MPS is required to be released.

 Hence, MPS is 0.
-And the date on which the planned order is due is therefore known as the planned order receipt.
+The date on which the planned order is due is therefore known as the planned order receipt.
 Thus planned order releases are always equal to planned order receipts in quantity.

 What is the difference between planned order receipts and scheduled receipts?

-The difference is that the planned order receipt is a receipt for a planned order that is not yet released.
+The difference is that the planned order receipt is a receipt for a planned order that has not yet been released.
 The scheduled receipt is a receipt for a released order.

 What is the difference between planned order receipts and planned order releases?